bitjungle/vaer/README.md

 ### Testing HTTP Transport

-To test the HTTP transport (Phase 8):
+To test the HTTP transport:

 ```bash
 # Start server with HTTP transport